owid/etl/docs/architecture/metadata/structuring-yaml.md

 !!! warning "In progress."

 To avoid repetition for all indicators, you can use a special section called `common:` under `definitions:`.
-This section is then merged with sections of all indicators.
+This section sets the default metadata for indicator if there's no specific metadata defined in `tables:`.
 Using this saves you from repeating the same aliases in indicators.
+Note that it doesn't merge metadata, but overwrites.
+If you look for merge, check out `<<:` override operator.

 ```yaml
 definitions: